magento/pwa-studio/packages/pwa-buildpack/docs/webpack-magento-root-components-chunks-plugin.md

-# webpack-magento-page-chunks-plugin
+# webpack-magento-root-components-chunks-plugin

 Automagically creates [unique
-chunks](https://webpack.js.org/guides/code-splitting/) for each page in a Magento PWA theme.
+chunks](https://webpack.js.org/guides/code-splitting/) for each Root Component in a Magento PWA theme and extensions.

-Given a `pages` directory in a theme with the following structure:
+Given a `RootComponents` directory in a theme with the following structure:

 ```sh
 ├── Page1